-Report, results, times and photos can be found by clicking on the Programme tab above, then Completed Diary.
+Report, results, times and photos for 2017 can be found by clicking on the Programme tab above, then Completed Diary.

 Please look around the website to see more of what Rotary does and contact us if you have good ideas for projects.